Clamentos/FabRISC/src/spec/Section4.typ

         [Coherence],

         [FabRISC leaves to the hardware designers the choice of which coherence protocol to implement.
 On multicore systems cache coherence must be ensured by choosing a coherence protocol and making sure that all harts agree on the current sequence of accesses to the same memory location.
 That can be guaranteed by serializing the operations via the use of a shared bus or via a distributed directory system.
 After this, _write-update_ or _write-invalidate_ protocol can be employed.
 Software coherence can also be a potential option but it will rely on the programmer to explicitly flush or invalidate the cache of each core separately.
-Nevertheless, FabRISC provides via the `SB` instruction module, implementation dependent instructions, such as `CACOP`, that can be sent to the cache subsystem directly to manipulate its state and operation.
+Nevertheless, FabRISC provides via the `SYS` instruction module, implementation dependent instructions, such as `CACOP`, that can be sent to the cache subsystem directly to manipulate its state and operation.
 If the processor makes use of a separate instruction cache, potential complications can arise for self modifying code which can be solved by employing any of the above mentioned options for instruction caches as well.],

         comment([